mariajosegonzalezfuentes/mariajosegonzalezfuentes.github.io/content/aboutme/_index.md

 ---
 title: About Me
 ---
 # About Me

-I am a PhD candidate in Economics at [ENS de Lyon](https://www.ens-lyon.fr/en/) and the Center for Economic Research on Governance, Inequality and Conflict [CERGIC](https://www.cergic-lyon.fr/), under the supervision of [Sophie Hatte](https://sites.google.com/site/sophiehatte/).
+I am a PhD candidate in Economics at <a href="https://www.ens-lyon.fr/en/">ENS de Lyon</a> and the Center for Economic Research on Governance, Inequality and Conflict <a href="https://www.cergic-lyon.fr/">CERGIC</a>, under the supervision of <a href="https://sites.google.com/site/sophiehatte/">Sophie Hatte</a>.

-My research interests are in gender economics, with a focus on the intersection of gender and politics.
+My research interests are in Gender Economics, with a focus on the intersection of **gender** and **politics**.
 I am also interested in experimental methods.

 Prior to my PhD I was a pre-doc at INSEAD and a Research Assistant at the Women in Business Chair from Sciences Po (LIEPP).